reyan1144/CURRENT-MIRROR/README.md

    ![Image](https://github.com/user-attachments/assets/2cc5834f-7ced-468d-9496-f9991d2192d3)

+   Variations in current, Vx and Vout is because of Channel length modulation.

 # SECOND PART OF QUESTION
 Design the differential amplifier using the same design specification as experiment 3(differential amplifier).
 Perform DC, Transient, AC analysis for this.